By Oliver Tse

 Satellite television company Sky Sports México, where Cisneros last worked, promoted her to narradora in 2017.
-She called play-by-play of English Premier League & FA Cup, La Liga & Copa Del Rey of Spain, and Ascenso MX (Mexican Division 2) fútbol matches off monitor from a studio in Mexico City.
+She called play-by-play of English Premier League & FA Cup, La Liga & Copa Del Rey of Spain, and Ascenso MX (Mexican 2nd Division) fútbol matches off monitor from a studio in Mexico City.

-Furthermore, Univision Deportes had 2 women in the booth, as 26-year-old Mexican sportscaster Ana Caty Hernández was also assigned to the telecast as the “co-commentator” (match analyst).
+Furthermore, Univision Deportes had 2 women in the booth, as then 27-year-old Mexican sportscaster Ana Caty Hernández was also assigned to the telecast as the match analyst (co-commentator).
 In total, Univision Deportes President and Executive Producer Juan Carlos Rodríguez assigned 11 women to staff the live telecast, with Mexican sportscaster Cristina Romero reporting from the touchline and 8 women working inside the control room at the studio of Univision Deportes in Doral, Florida.

 The latest U.S. English-language sportscaster to benefit from sports television executives who “worship at the church of what’s working now” is 1998 U.S. Olympic Women’s Ice Hockey Gold Medalist A.J.
 Mleczko, who worked for NBC Sports Network (NBCSN) as a booth-level game analyst at the National Hockey League (NHL) game between the Boston Bruins and the Detroit Red Wings from TD Garden in Boston on March 6, 2018.